newaging

 But the study of aging is a natural science.
 A primary purpose of the natural sciences is to distinguish objective reality from subjective perception.
 Unless the preconceptions that we form from our observations can be substantiated by a theoretical framework that explains why those observations reflect reality, the model resulting from those observations cannot be accepted as reality.

-This essay will focus on the Non-Programmed Aging (NPA) paradigm.
+This essay will focus on the Non-Programmed Aging (NPA) rationale.
 Prior to the the work of the Institute, no one has ever questioned the assumption that FDS is a genetically inherited trait.
 The debate has always been between the two rationales that attempt to explain how a trait that is so clearly detrimental to the individual organism is even possible given the principles of natural selection.
-Since Darwin proffered only two possible rationales, NPA proponents appear to assume that they have made their case simply by establishing that there is no distinct physiological mechanism that causes aging in most species.¹ As Sherlock Holmes said, in a universe in which there are only two alternatives, eliminating one means that the other, no matter how improbable, must be correct.
+Since Darwin proffered only two possible rationales, NPA proponents assume that all they have to do in order to prove their case is to conclusively prove that there is no pro-active physiological mechanism that causes aging in most species.¹ As Sherlock Holmes once said, “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”

-As noted in the essay entitled “Critique of the Programmed Aging Rationale,” PA adherents have never advanced a theoretical framework that explains why all organisms share a distinct physiological mechanism that causes organisms to deteriorate over time.
-At best, they have suggested a rationale for how such a mechanism could be consistent with evolution.
+As noted in the essay entitled “Critique of the Programmed Aging Rationale,” PA adherents have never produced any convincing evidence of the existence of their purported pro-active aging mechanism.
+Nor have they advanced a theoretical framework that explains why all organisms necessarily would have inherited that physiological mechanism.
+At best, they have suggested a rationale for how such a mechanism could be consistent with evolutionary principles.
+And NPA advocates have put forth a number of excellent arguments that demonstrate other flaws in the PA position.
 However, the PA advocates have a compelling argument why the evolutionary neglect view championed by the NPA camp is also fatally defective.
+How could evolution simply ignore the accumulation of damage in humans that results in diminution of functionality as early as the third decade of life?

 By emphasizing the importance of the human maintenance system, the New Paradigm bolsters this argument.
 Intrinsic damage has afflicted every complex organism that has ever existed.
 For evolution to have designed humans without taking intrinsic damage into account would be akin to designing an airplane without taking gravity into account.
-Thus goes the PA argument, the failure of evolution to endow humans with an effective maintenance system proves that there must be some evolutionary benefit to aging.
+Thus goes the PA argument, the failure of evolution to endow humans with an effective maintenance system proves that there must be some evolutionary benefit to biological aging.
 The Institute agrees with the NPA proponents that humans do not have a programmed aging mechanism.
-But it also agrees with the PA proponents that evolution could not have overlooked intrinsic damage.
+But it also agrees with the PA proponents that natural selection could not and did not overlook intrinsic damage.

-Since intrinsic damage is an inexorable force, principles of natural selection predict that each species is endowed with a maintenance system that remains effective throughout the natural lifespan of that species, and the empirical data confirms that prediction.
-See the essay entitled “Aging in Other Species.”
+Intrinsic damage is an inexorable force that afflicts all organisms.
+Principles of natural selection predict that each species would be endowed with a maintenance system that would counteract that inexorable force.
+However, because natural selection must make cost/benefit choices, the principles of natural selection predict that the maintenance system of any species will have a chronological limitation — it will remain effective only throughout the natural lifespan of that species.
+As explained in the essay entitled “Aging in Other Species,” that prediction is completely consistent with empirical data.
 Since both the PA paradigm and the NPA paradigm appear to be fatally defective, the New Paradigm embraces the third alternative.
 Rather than being an aspect of a natural monolithic aging process, FDS is itself a degenerative disorder that results from an environmental factor disrupting the intended operation of the maintenance system.

 How NPA Views the Human Maintenance System

-Since substantially all humans are inflicted with FDS, which progressively worsens until they die, a fundamental assumption of the aging paradigm is that humans are not endowed with effective maintenance systems.
+Since substantially all humans are afflicted with FDS, which progressively worsens until they die, a fundamental assumption of the aging paradigm is that humans are not endowed with effective maintenance systems.
 Because that preconception is taken as a given in the debate between the PA and NPA camps, NPA proponents have never tried to examine the actual human maintenance system.
-Commentators typically either ignore the role of maintenance or simply observe that the maintenance processes are inadequate.
+Commentators typically either assume that the inadequacy of the human maintenance system is a given, or ignore the role of the maintenance system altogether.

 In Darwin’s time, human aging was assumed to be quite similar to animal NPD.
 Aging was something that happened to old people.
 It’s not that big a stretch for Darwin to have assumed that at some point very late in life, as is the case with NPD in other mammals, the human maintenance system loses effectiveness.
 However, now that science has established that symptoms of FDS appear in a typical contemporary human by the early 20s, proponents of the NPA paradigm typically tie the commencement of aging to “reproductive maturity.”
 Per the evolutionary neglect hypothesis, once one has reached the age where offspring are possible, evolution no longer cares about the subject.